 1. Eid Al-Adha prayers

 Community mosques are taking initiatives to protect congregant prayers by maintaining a social distance of 2 meters between people.
-Also, mosques require people to put on their personal protective equipment such as face masks and gloves.
-Also bringing your prayer mat is a must.
+Also, mosques require people to put on their protective equipment such as face masks and gloves.
+Also, bringing your prayer mat is a must.

 To avoid crowded meeting points before and after prayers, you can bring a plastic bag to put in your shoes.
 You can take it with you inside the mosque while praying.